awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/README.md

 1. **Connecting to an F1 instance** \
 You will start an EC2 F1 instance based on the FPGA developer AMI and connect to it using a remote desktop client.
 Once connected, you will confirm you can execute a simple application on F1.
+1. **Developing an Application using SDAccel GUI** \
+You will learn about creating a project workspace using SDAccel GUI and its layout.
+You will learn how to run software & hardware emulation flow, profile and how to debug an example application using SDAccel GUI.
+Finally you will build the application on hardware and execute it on AWS F1  Instance.
 1. **Developing and optimizing F1 applications with SDAccel** \
 You will use the SDAccel development environment to create and optimize an F1 accelerator.
 The workshop focuses on the 2D video frame Filter , a compute intensive function which is widely used in image processing.
-1. **Introduction to SDAccel GUI** \
-You will learn about creating a project workspace using SDAccel GUI, its layout and how to debug an example application.
 1. **Optimizing host code** \
 You will experiment with profiling & debug tools to optimize host code to enhance your application.
 1. **Wrap-up and next steps** \